pywbem/pywbemtools/docs/pywbemcli/commands.rst

 in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

+The ``-namespace``/``-n`` command option option defines the term:`Namespace` to use for this command, instead of the default namespace of the :term:`current connection`.
+This option accepts single or multiple namespaces and displays the results for the list of namespaces supplied.
+See :ref: `Pywbemcli special command line features` for more information on using multiple namespaces

 The qualifier declaration is displayed using :term:`CIM object output formats` or :term:`Table output formats`.